 Aby służby mogły efektywnie pracować, one muszą mieć poczucie stabilności.
 Natomiast od wielu, wielu lat kręci się karuzela.
 Nie tylko teraz.
 Od połowy lat 90-tych właściwie.
 Przychodziła lewica, kosiła, i dawała swoich.
 Przychodziła prawica, kosiła, i dawała swoich.
 W takiej sytuacji mamy niewielkie szanse, że tak powiem, na dochowanie się profesjonalnych służb.

-I have never cooperated, never intended, and wouldn't be interested in cooperation.
-For what I know, Polish services used remote technologies before I left Poland, and their manner had nothing to do with polite behavior.
-It might result in injuries, which maybe ■→MRI scans are able to show — I do not know that.
+I have never cooperated, never intended, and never would cooperate.
+I do not like the modus and mentality.
+For what I know, Polish services used some remote technologies before I left Poland, and their manner had nothing to do with polite behavior.
+Maybe ■MRI scans are able to show this — I do not know.

-There is not really one mentality for all people, whatever country it would be.
-Search for “mentalność narodowa” (national mentality) brings results over the Internet, because people usually have associations.
+There is not really one mentality for all people, whatever the country.
+Search for mentalność narodowa (national mentality) brings results over the Internet, because people happen to have associations.

 The Polish word for a parliament is Sejm.
-Under the crown, the senate consisted of nobility high ecclesiastical and secular people, and the lower house of lower ranking, nobility as well.
+Under the crown, the upper chamber consisted of nobility high rank ecclesiastical and secular people, and the lower of nobility as well.

-Below, we can see the famous Rejtan by Jan Matejko: the ■→First Partition of Poland was decided by Polish nobility.
-In the middle, the painter placed a figure for ■→Stanisław Szczęsny (Lucky) Potocki, whose life yet could not be called all so happy.
+Below, we can see the famous Rejtan: the ■First Partition of Poland was decided by Polish nobility.

 Polish nobles' culture

-Already before the First Partition, Poland had been divided with feuds. ■→Forays had become a habit to raid and take hold of property, nobody to care a shriveled slip of paper for legality.
+Already before the First Partition, Poland had been divided with feuds. ■Forays had become a habit to raid and take hold of property, nobody to care even for a shriveled slip of judiciary legality.

-Altogether, the “nobles' democracy” brought ■→three partitions, and Poland vanished from the map until World War I:
+Altogether, the “nobles' democracy” brought ■three partitions, and Poland vanished from world maps until World War I:

-- The Congress Poland was actually just another Partition; vassal to Russia and smaller even than the Duchy, the area politically did not afford the status of a freehold, under the Russian rulers Alexander I, Nicholas I, Alexander II, Alexander III, and Nicholas II — until 1915.
+■Congress Poland was actually just another partition; vassal to Russia and smaller than the Duchy, the area politically was not even a freehold, under the Russian rulers Alexander I, Nicholas I, Alexander II, Alexander III, and Nicholas II — until 1915.

 The Polish woman

-Marriage with an older man did not mean freedom from the culture-bred intimate priority. ■→Maria Walewska married a man much older than herself, ■→Anastazy Walewski.
-She gave birth to a son, who was taken away "for upbringing", and then, as it was described, her environment inclined her to have a relationship with Napoleon.
+Polish culture-bred erotic priority governed the life of ■Maria Walewska.
+She married a man much older than herself, ■Anastazy Walewski, and gave birth to a son, who was taken away "for upbringing", probably as by another man.
+Later, this remains the description, her Polish environment coerced her to have an affair with Napoleon.

 The sacrifice was complete.
 It was all about harvesting fruit now, achieving this one single equivalence [convincing Napoleon to support Polish independence movement], which could excuse my debased position.
 This was the thought that possessed me.
 Ruling over my will it did not allow me to fall under the weight of my bad consciousness and sadness (“Marie Walewska”, E. Guillaume, Paris 1897).

-Maria, you must go to that man [Napoleon – I.Sz.].
+Maria, you must go to that man [Napoleon].
 It is not us, it is Poland entire to demand this of you!
 I am appealing to your patriotism!

 Madam!
 Small beginnings often have great results.
 As long as people are governed by passions, you are going to be one of the fiercest powers.
 As a man, you would have given up your life for the good and righteous cause our home country is.
 As a woman, you can serve it with your body.
 Do you believe Esther yielded to Ahasver for love?
 She sacrificed to save her country, and hers was the glory of the salvation.

-Year 2018, Polish armed forces consisted of 144 thousand 142 people, where the air force could be taken off, as there was not air force in any army, Walewska times.
+Year 2018, Polish armed forces consisted of 144 thousand 142 people, a still smaller number without the air force, and there was no air force in Walewska times.

-To conclude on the Polish man in "the treadmill of history", he would be literate, of course.
-The Polish now also have arbitrary guidance on punctuation, to put a comma before every "który", "iż", or "że" (English who, which, that).
+To conclude on the "treadwheel country", the people would be literate, but much doomed to learning rote.
+With the much arbitrary guidance on punctuation now, you are supposed to put a comma before every "który", "iż", or "że" (English who, which, that).

 The first Polish republic

-Poland returned on the map in year 1918, and that was when it was a republic for the first time.
-Some people might insist to translate the Polish–Lithuanian Crown as the “First Republic”.
-Such translation would mistake forms of government.
-Let us compare Thomas Paine, available free of charge also in my translation to Polish, from Internet Archive, at the link above.
+Poland returned on the map in year 1918, and it was then a republic for the first time.
+Some people would insist to translate the Polish–Lithuanian Crown as the “First Republic”, but such translation mistakes forms of government.

 If we will suffer ourselves to examine the component parts of the English constitution, we shall find them to be the base remains of two ancient tyrannies, compounded with some new republican materials.